Steampunk1453/store-checkout-service/README.md

   Service has not security because it is only accessible by the client

-  The idea is to deploy app with Docker and Kubernetes
+  Project will be deployed with Docker and Kubernetes

   To prevent the service from being accessible from outside only service client is going to put in Ingress configuration